keratin/authn-server/docs/README.md

 # Introduction

 AuthN is an accounts microservice.
-It's what you get when you treat passwords like credit cards.
+It removes passwords and authentication security from your app.

 An AuthN account is a login identity: username/password, plus optional connected OAuth identities.